LiskArchive/lisk-ui/README.md

 # Lisk UI

-Lisk is a next generation crypto-currency and decentralized application platform, written entirely in JavaScript.
+Lisk is a next generation crypto-currency and blockchain application platform, written entirely in JavaScript.
 For more information please refer to our website: https://lisk.io/.

 This repository contains the [AngularJS](https://angularjs.org/) based user-interface submodule of the Lisk client.